Adding ServicesLast updated on 13 July, 2021

 Select Service-level data

-Once you’ve selected the instances that support your Service, you can choose which datapoints should be aggregated up to the service level.
-These metrics should be your service level indicators.
-In other words, the selected metrics should be those that give you the most information about whether or not your service or application is healthy and performant.
+Once you’ve selected the instances that support your Service, you can choose which datapoints should be aggregated up to the service level, in the “Select Service Metrics” settings.
+Select the metrics that give you the most information about whether or not your service or application is healthy and performing well.

 You can perform calculations on the aggregate, service-level, data using Complex Datapoints: